centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 Where `harvest_id` is the id of the associated Netarkivet web harvest.
 Each web harvest consist of jobs each with their associated `job-id`.

-Language is the language classified using a the following language detection [library](https://github.com/optimaize/language-detector). `uri` is the URI of the site e.g. `"http://www.apple.com/podcasting"`.
+Language is the language classified using the following language detection [library](https://github.com/optimaize/language-detector). `uri` is the URI of the site e.g. `"http://www.apple.com/podcasting"`.
 `timestamp` is the date given on the format `"20060612105533"`, indicating year, month, date, time.
 The `sha1` is the website hash.
 `mime_*` indicated The [mime/media type](https://en.wikipedia.org/wiki/Media_type).